-Some people swear by them and hate them.
+Shark Wheels are known for their unique design.
+Some people swear by them and some hate them.
 I was curious, so I bought two sets.

-Overall, the quality of shark wheels are solid (urethane formula and cores).
+Overall, the quality of shark wheels is solid (urethane formula and cores).
 They make bold claims which a lot of people get upset about.
 I would suggest Shark Wheels if…

 - You want a unique-looking wheel that will turn heads

 - You’re always riding in rough terrain/ wet conditions

 Shark Wheel’s Claims